mini-demand-side-platform/mini-demand-side-platform/README.md

 # Mini Demand-Side Platform
 ![image](pictures/mini-dsp.jpg)
-This is a compact [demand-side platform](https://en.wikipedia.org/wiki/Demand-side_platform) (DSP) operating on a Kubernetes cluster, accompanied by a custom [feature store](https://www.featurestore.org/what-is-a-feature-store#:~:text=The%20Feature%20Store%20is%20where,that%20have%20a%20trained%20model).) service.
+This is a compact [demand-side platform](https://en.wikipedia.org/wiki/Demand-side_platform) (DSP) operating on a Kubernetes cluster, accompanied by a custom [feature store](https://www.featurestore.org/what-is-a-feature-store#:~:text=The%20Feature%20Store%20is%20where,that%20have%20a%20trained%20model) service.
 The platform incorporates a machine learning module capable of making click-through-rate (CTR) predictions using historical data.
 Additionally, it utilizes a straightforward bidding logic to determine the most suitable ad among all the available options.
-For more information on demand-side platforms.

 ## Modules
 - [Feature store](https://github.com/mini-demand-side-platform/feature-store)